comicfans/learn/why_rust_different.md

 Let's take Linus first argument about 'new operator'

-userspace(none-kernel) programmer may be supprised by Linus' point, most language (such as gc based java/c# or C++) design the library/runtime to work "magically" when dealing with memory allocation(from kernel developer's POV) . for example in C++
+userspace(none-kernel) developer may be supprised by Linus' point, most language (such as gc based java/c# or C++) design the library/runtime to work "magically" when dealing with memory allocation(from kernel developer's POV) . for example in C++